trueskawka/draw-with-CSS-NGW/README.md

 1. A browser

-  Preferably Chrome or Firefox, but maybe we'll find fun edge cases in Edge or Safari
+    Preferably Chrome or Firefox, but maybe we'll find fun edge cases in Edge or Safari.

 2. An editor and/or an interactive environment

     You can use any code editor or CSS environment you want.
 I usually draw with CSS in [CodePen](https://codepen.io/) or [Dabblet](http://dabblet.com/).